mach-composer/mach-composer-cli/README.md

 Typically the other use case for a component is a serverless function that either adds an API to the site or listens to Commercetools subscriptions (f.e. order created or order status changes).

+#### component versioning
+We suggest to keep component versions global to avoid version conflicts between different sites, and a git commit for versions (preferably just the latest master git commit).
+Eventually you're gonna end up with 15 sites, each with 6 components.
+By always releasing the latest version maintenance and releasing becomes a lot easier compared to the alternative.

 ## Installation